 Beginning January 1, 2018, the Company offers an Employee Stock Purchase Plan ("ESPP") which allows employees to have a percentage of their base compensation withheld to purchase the Company's common stock at 95% of the fair market on the last trading day of the offering period.
 There are two offering periods during a calendar year, which consist of the six months beginning each January 1 and July 1.
 Employees may contribute 1-15% of their eligible gross pay up to a \$25,000 annual stock value limit.
 35,808 shares were purchased related to the first offering period of Fiscal 2019 in June 2018.
+There were no share purchases during the three months ended September 30, 2018.
 There were no share purchases in Fiscal 2018.
 The ESPP is considered a non-compensatory plan and accordingly no compensation expense is recorded in connection with this benefit.

-8. Stock Repurchase Program
+Stock Repurchase Program

 On August 9, 2012, our Board of Directors approved a new stock repurchase program pursuant to which we may acquire up to \$3 million of our outstanding common stock for an unspecified length of time.
 Under the program, we may repurchase shares from time to time in the open market and privately negotiated transactions and block trades, and may also repurchase shares pursuant to a 10b5-1 trading plan during our closed trading windows, to the extent such a 10b5-1 plan is in place.
 There is no guarantee as to the exact number of shares that will be repurchased.
 We may modify or terminate the repurchase program at any time without prior notice.
 On November 6, 2014, our Board of Directors approved a \$3.0 million increase to the Company's existing stock repurchase program, pursuant to which the Company may continue to acquire shares of its outstanding common stock from time to time for an unspecified length of time.
-For the three months ended June 30, 2018 and 2017, we did not repurchase any shares.
-As of June 30, 2018, approximately \$1.7 million remained available for the repurchase of our common stock under our current stock repurchase program.
-From inception of the program in August 2011 through June 30, 2018, we repurchased approximately \$4.2,000 shares of our common stock for an aggregate price of approximately \$5.6 million, at an average price per share of \$1.63.
-As of June 30, 2018, all repurchased shares have been retired and resumed their status as authorized and unissued shares of our common stock.
+For the six months ended September 30, 2018 and 2017, we did not repurchase any shares.
+As of September 30, 2018, approximately \$1.7 million remained available for the repurchase of our common stock under our current stock repurchase program.
+From inception of the program in August 2011 through September 30, 2018, we repurchased approximately 3,422,000 shares of our common stock for an aggregate price of approximately \$5.6 million, at an average price per share of \$1.63.
+As of September 30, 2018, all repurchased shares have been retired and resumed their status as authorized and unissued shares of our common stock.

-9. Investments
+Investments